nightscout/trio-docs/docs/EN/operate/build.md

 The last steps are only relevant if you made any changes to the code:

-- You may see a pop up asking to stash your changes.
+- You may see a pop-up asking to stash your changes.
 In that case, name the stashed changes to something that is meaningful to you.
 - Select “Apply Stash After Operation”.
 - Click “Stash and Pull”

 The Open-iAPS code is now updated.
 That was easy, wasn't it?
-If you used the build script that automatically creates your ConfigOverride file, the targets are already signed, and you are ready to build the Open-iAPS app to your phone.
+If you used the build script that automatically creates your ConfigOverride file, the targets are already signed, and you are ready to build the Open-iAPS app on your phone.

 The next section is only for those who prefer to use the command line interface for `git`.
 Skip ahead to [Verify Open-iAPS Version](#verify-iaps-version).